zephir-lang/zephir-docs/en/old/tutorial.rst

 Conclusion
 ----------
-This is a very simple tutorial, and as you can see, it’s easy to start building extensions using Zephir.
+This is a very simple tutorial, and as you can see, it''s easy to start building extensions using Zephir.
 We invite you to continue reading the manual so that you can discover additional features offered by Zephir!